AllenNeuralDynamics/Aind.Behavior.InformationForaging/README.md

-# Aind.Behavior.PayToSample
+# Aind.Behavior.InformationForaging
-A repository for the aind-pay-to-sample experiment
+A repository for the aind-information-foraging experiment

 ## Deployment